 Make it worthwhile to deal direct.

 While you should consider trying out new distribution channels, it is also wise to work on increasing your direct bookings at this stage.
-Travellers seem to be more keen on booking direct and forming relationships instead of working through the larger online travel agents at the moment.
+Travellers seem to be more keen on booking directly and forming relationships instead of working through the larger online travel agents.

 Think outside the box.

 Did you know that you can rent out your property as a film set if you have a few days open without bookings?
-A new online platform can link your details to commercial video crews looking for venues.
+A new online platform called Shoot My House can link your details to commercial video crews looking for venues.